SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network

-After pre-training SpikeCLIP through the distillation of knowledge from the conventional CLIP, we proceed to finetune it on downstream datasets for image classification tasks.
-To enhance performance on instances whose classes fall outside predefined categories, we employ a dual-loss strategy that minimizes the cross-entropy between the predicted probabilities and actual distributions, while introducing a regularization term based on the Kullback-Leibler (KL) divergence.
+{ As shown in Figure \ref{fig:method}), after pre-training SpikeCLIP through the distillation of knowledge from the conventional CLIP, we proceed to fine-tune it on downstream datasets for image classification tasks.} To enhance performance on instances whose classes fall outside predefined categories, we employ a dual-loss strategy that minimizes the cross-entropy between the predicted probabilities and actual distributions, while introducing a regularization term based on the Kullback-Leibler (KL) divergence.
 The purpose of this term is to impose penalties on any significant discrepancies between the feature representations generated by the SNNs and those produced by the CLIP model, which helps to maintain the generalization capacity gained during the pre-training stage.
 Our ablation study demonstrated that such regularization can significantly enhance the performance of SpikeCLIP, particularly for images with categories not presented in the labels of a given dataset.
 To overcome the non-differentiable issue, we generalized the backpropagation algorithm with surrogate gradients \citep{zenke2021remarkable} to train the SNNs.
-The contribution of this study can be summarized as follows: \begin{itemize} \item We have demonstrated that the features extracted from multimodal inputs (i.e., texts and images) can be effectively aligned in the form of spike trains, which can then be leveraged to predict concept categories for unseen inputs. \item We introduce a two-step method for training multimodal SNNs, involving pre-training for cross-modal alignment through knowledge distillation, followed by dual-loss finetuning with surrogate gradients (see Figure \ref{fig:method}). \item This study is among the first to demonstrate that well-trained SNNs can match the performance of their ANN counterparts in multimodal classification tasks and even exhibit zero-shot learning capabilities. \end{itemize}